daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 Various actions, such as comparison or filtering, are then performed on the `ReqGraph` object, depending on the type of output requested.
 The requested output is then generated.

 ReqGraph source code is arranged as follows:
-- main.go: The main entry point to the program, deals with parsing command line arguments and acting accordingly
+- main.go: The main entry point to the program, defines the top level command handler and invokes one of the commands defined in:
+    - `completion_cmd.go`: Defines a `completion` subcommand that prints completion scripts for multiple shells (bash, zsh and fish).
+    - `list_cmd.go`: Defines a `list` subcommand that lists all requirements in the given certdoc.
+    - `nextid_cmd.go`: Defines a `nextid` subcommand that prints the next requirement id for the given certdoc.
+    - `report_cmd.go`: Defines a `report` subcommand that creates HTM reports.
+    - `validate_cmd.go`: Defines a `validate` subcommand that runs the validation checks on all certification documents.
+    - `web_cmd.go`: Defines a `web` subcommand that runs the web application.
 - req.go: The top-level functions dealing with finding and discovering markdown and source code files
     - parsing.go: Reading and parsing markdown files
     - code.go: Reading and parsing source code files